antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 ### Code Debugging

-Providing the LLM with sufficient context can yield useful ideas or guidance for resolving an issue.
+Providing the LLM with sufficient context (e.g.: types, classes affected or potential places you think the error might originate from) can yield useful ideas or guidance for resolving an issue.
 However, it's essential to manually verify whether the suggested solution actually works.
 Most importantly, you must understand the proposed solution—not just apply it blindly.